Uva Province: Major cities and towns

+Demographics

+Ethnic groups

+The Sinhalese are the majority ethnic group of the Uva province.
+Additionally, there are sizeable minority populations of Indian Tamils, Moors and Sri Lankan Tamils, mostly in Badulla district.

 Tourism

 The Uva Province is renowned for its diverse landscapes, rich biodiversity and cultural heritage, making it a popular destination for domestic and international tourists alike.
 The province boasts numerous waterfalls, forest reserves and stunning hill country vistas.
 Notable waterfalls include Dunhinda Falls, Diyaluma Falls, Bambarakanda Falls, Ravana Falls and Bomburu Ella.
 The highlands around Haputale, Bandarawela and Ella offer panoramic views, which are often accessed via hiking trails that wind through tea plantations and along misty mountain slopes.
 Hortons Plains National Park, which borders Uva Province, is famous for its 'World's End' viewpoint and its unique montane ecosystems.
 The Gal Oya and Yala National Parks, which are partly located in Uva Province, are also important wildlife conservation areas that attract visitors interested in safaris and birdwatching.
 Uva has several sites of historical and religious significance.
 One of the oldest Buddhist temples is the Muthiyangana Raja Maha Viharaya in Badulla, which dates back to the reign of King Devanampiyatissa (307–267 BC) and visited by Sri Gauthama Buddha.

 The Dowa Rock Temple, close to Bandarawela, contains ancient Buddha statues and rock paintings.
 Evidence of colonial-era architecture can be seen in towns such as Bandarawela and Badulla.
 Visitors can also explore local temples, caves and sites of historical significance, such as those associated with the Uva–Wellassa Uprising of 1817–1818.
 Tea plantations are a key feature of tourism in the Uva region.
 Guided tours of the plantations and factories allow visitors to observe the cultivation and processing of tea, as well as sampling it.
 Hiking is also a popular activity, with routes such as those to Little Adam’s Peak, Ella Rock, Nine Arch Bridge and the trails around Haputale offering both short and long trekking options.
 Wildlife safaris are offered in parks such as Yala and Gal Oya, where you can see elephants, numerous bird species and other endemic fauna.

 Major towns such as Badulla, Bandarawela, Ella and Haputale serve as hubs for visitors.
 Hill country roads connect these towns and link to the southern and eastern lowlands.
 The region is accessible by road, and train with public and private transport services available.
 Many tourist sites are located at elevations ranging from about 600 metres to over 1,400 metres above sea level, contributing to cool climates in the hill country.